 This is not dissimilar from the way brands feel about advertising.
 Businesses aren’t paying for “metrics” alone.
 Yet, time and again, this is what they are sold.
 While KPIs come part and parcel with customer acquisition, true performance marketing comes down to a single goal: meaningful business results in the form of increased revenue.

-The emarketer chart below demonstrates that increased revenue is indeed a top priority for digital marketers:
+The eMarketer chart below demonstrates that increased revenue is indeed a top priority for digital marketers (right).
+Pecherskiy continues:

 “If we start seeing more accountability between the first interaction of the buyer and seller all the way down to the measurable outcome, we’re going to see less and less focus on the vanity metrics that are easy to game, and easy to turn into a commodity.
 So, over time, we’ll see a lot less arbitrage and the companies that will survive that change will inherently focus on driving meaningful business results for the companies they work with.